MrinankBhowmick/SecureTea-Project/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: Feature request
+Name: "🌟 Feature request"
-About: Suggest an idea for this project
+About: "Suggest an idea for this project"
 Title: ''
 Labels: ''
 Assignees: ''